Code-Institute-Submissions/MoMo-says-project2/README.md

 Image of rattlesnake is created by NOAA and retrived via [unsplashed](https://unsplash.com/photos/VrQRpV4c9jY), thank you NOAA!

 Image of elephant is created by Maurits Bausenhart and retrived via [unsplashed](https://unsplash.com/photos/Ay67yB6vmF8), thank you Maurits!

+#### Audio

+Audio of pig is created by Partners In Rhyme and retrived via [freesoundeffects.com](https://www.freesoundeffects.com/free-track/snort-466308/)

+Audio of sealion is created by Partners In Rhyme and retrived via [freesoundeffects.com](https://www.freesoundeffects.com/free-track/sealion-466230/)

+Audio of rattlesnake is created by Partners In Rhyme and retrived via [freesoundeffects.com](https://www.freesoundeffects.com/free-track/rattlesnake4-466284/snake/)

+Audio of elephant is created by Partners In Rhyme and retrived via [freesoundeffects.com](https://www.freesoundeffects.com/free-track/elephantcub-466266/)

+Audio of Tarzan is created by Partners In Rhyme and retrived via [freesoundeffects.com](https://www.freesoundeffects.com/free-track/tarzan-428614/)